telerik/kendo-ui-core/docs/controls/gauges/lineargauge/overview.md

 ### Create Horizontal Linear Gauge with Value and Min Value

-The example below demonstrates how to create a horizontal Linear Gauge with a value of 20 and a minimum value of 10.
+The following example demonstrates how to create a horizontal Linear Gauge with a value of 20 and a minimum value of 10.

 ###### Example